primer/css/RELEASING.md

     Then commit and push the changes to `package.json`, `package-lock.json`, and `vendor/npm`.

-1. If you need to make changes to github/github due to the Primer release, do them in a branch and merge _that_ into your release branch after testing.
+1. If you need to make changes to github/github due to the Primer CSS release, do them in a branch and merge _that_ into your release branch after testing.

 1. Add or re-request reviewers and fix any breaking tests.